Probe AI Integration

 - Works Like Elastic Search: Probe functions like a full elastic search on top of your codebase or documentation, without requiring indexing

-- AI Service Integration: When using Probe with external AI services (Anthropic, OpenAI, etc.), code snippets found by Probe are sent to those services
+- AI Service Integration: When using Probe with external AI services (Anthropic, OpenAI, Google, etc.), code snippets found by Probe are sent to those services

-- Data Transmission: The following data may be transmitted to external AI providers:
+- Data Transmission: The following data may be transmitted to external AI providers: - Your natural language queries

 - Code snippets and context found by Probe's search